12 Best & Easy Freelance Jobs for Beginners

 If you’re multilingual, or at least bilingual, you have a shot at an easy freelance job.
 Being a native speaker, you can teach English to foreigners online.
 Alternatively, if you’re fluent in in-demand languages like French and Spanish, you can earn money teaching them to locals.

-Depending on your student and language, you can conveniently earn up to $30 per hour.
+You can conveniently earn up to $30 per hour, depending on your student and language.
 Since English is a common language, the market is already saturated with English teachers.
 If you know another language, it will help you stand out.

 See Related: Tips to Prepare for your Toptal Freelance Interview